eikehmueller/ma32070/lectures/Notes.md

 ## Implementation in Python

 ### Abstract base class
-All quadrature rules are characterised by the weights and points.
+All quadrature rules are characterised by their weights and points.
 We therefore implement them as subclasses of an abstract base class `Quadrature` (in [`fem/quadrature.py`](https://github.com/eikehmueller/finiteelements/blob/main/src/fem/quadrature.py)) which has the following abstract properties:

 * `nodes` the quadrature nodes $\{\zeta^{(q)}\}_{q=0}^{n_q-1}$, represented by an array of shape $n_q\times 2$
 * `weights` the quadrature weights $\{w_q\}_{q=0}^{n_q-1}$, represented by an array of length $n_q$